konstantine25b/polymarket_algo/src/bidding_decision/auto_bid/README.md

 3. It displays the full statistics table showing all opportunities
 4. It checks if any buy-only opportunities are greater than 0
    - If all buy-only opportunities are 0 or negative, it exits without placing orders
+5. It selects an opportunity to trade:
-5. It identifies the opportunity with the highest "buy-only" edge above your threshold
+   - **Default mode**: It identifies the opportunity with the highest "buy-only" edge above your threshold
+   - **Weighted selection mode**: It selects from all positive opportunities using a weighted probability system where higher edges have a higher chance of being selected
 6. It places a market buy order for the configured amount (default: 1 USDC)

 The "buy-only" edge is calculated as: